mVujsic/mVujsic/README.md

 <br>

-- 💻 Currently learning and growing my skillset in IoT tech, WebDev, data structures and algorithms.
+### 💻 Currently learning and growing my skillset in IoT tech, WebDev, data structures and algorithms.
-- 📈 "The moment you when you want to quit, is the moment when you need to keep pushing."
+### 📈 <b>"The moment you when you want to quit, is the moment when you need to keep pushing."</b>

 <br>